 The Early Childhood - 6th Grade Generalist ESL Certificate Program (ESL GEN) is designed for students seeking Texas certification to teach in elementary school classrooms.
 This interdisciplinary major allows students to explore developmental issues of children, learning theory, elementary school content, ESL, and teaching methods; all with a strong component of field experience in public schools.

 Students must apply for admission to the Professional Development Sequence (PDS) by March 1 to enter in the Fall or Summer semesters, or by October 1 to enter in the Spring semester.
 Admission requirements include a completed application by the stated deadlines, presentation of a minimum 2.5 GPA on all coursework taken at UT Austin, completion of prerequisite coursework (M 316K and all major coursework on the degree plan with a minimum grade of "C" or above), and selection by an Admissions Committee.
-At the time of entrance into the PDS, students may only be lacking up to a maximum of three semester hours of coursework outside the professional development sequence courses.
+At the time of entrance into the PDS, students may only be lacking one class outside the professional development sequence courses.